Frithir/frithirreact/content/pages/experience.md

 ---
-title: WITH MORE THAN 10 YEARS OF EXPERIENCE IN DIGITAL DEVELOPMENT & HUNDREDS OF WEBSITES DEVELOPED.
-I MAKE CODE THAT WORKS.
+title: With more than 10 years of experience in digital development & hundreds of websites developed.
+I write
+orange: code that works
 ---